-In the Swiss NFI, growing stock, gross growth, cut (harvesting) and mortality are expressed as round wood over bark.
-Round wood over bark was expanded in the Swiss NIR (FOEN 2008) to total biomass as done in Thürig et al. (2005) by applying allometry single-tree functions to all trees measured at the Swiss NFI II and other functions for twigs, branches, bark, coarse roots and foliages.
-BEFs were then calculated for each spatial stratum as the ratio between round wood over bark (m ha-1) and the total above- and belowground biomass (t ha-1), see Thürig and Schmid (2008).
-Table 6-11 shows these BEFs for coniferous and deciduous species stratified for altitude.
+In the Swiss NFI as well as in Liechtenstein's NFI, growing stock, gross growth, cut (harvesting) and mortality are expressed as round wood over bark.
+In previous Swiss NIRs (FOEN 2008) Round wood over bark was expanded to total biomass as done in Thürig et al. (2005) by applying allometry single-tree functions to all trees measured at the second Swiss NFI and other functions for twigs, branches, bark, coarse roots and foliages.
+BCEFs were then calculated for each spatial stratum as the ratio between round wood over bark (m ha-1) and the total above- and belowground biomass (t ha-1), assuming wood densities of 0.40 and 0.55 t m-3 for coniferous and deciduous trees, respectively (see Thürig and Schmid 2008).
+Table 6-12 shows those previously used BCEFs for coniferous and deciduous species stratified for altitude.